 Prove a Stable Home Environment: Courts want to ensure that the child will be living in a secure and nurturing environment.
 Evidence of stable employment, a secure residence, and a supportive network of family and friends can help your case.

 Get Expert Legal Help in Criminal Defense and Child Custody

+As you can see, a criminal record in Florida can affect child custody in various ways.
 With all of these factors being considered, this is why it is so important to have the right Criminal Defense Attorney in Florida on your side when you are facing criminal charges.
 Whether it is a DUI, first offense, probation violation, or other types of charges, it is in your best interests to get an excellent attorney.
 This will give you the legal representation you need in matters that can change your family situation and your whole life.

 Dean G. Tsourakis is an experienced Criminal Defense Attorney that understands the complexity of the judicial system, including Florida’s family courts.
 He has experience in both Family Law and Criminal Law with over 38 years of experience as a State Prosecutor and Criminal Defense Attorney.
 He has helped many individuals and families and tried hundreds of cases in the greater Clearwater, Florida area.

-Contact us today for a free, no-obligation consultation.on May 3, 2019
+Contact us today for a free, no-obligation consultation.on Jul 19, 2023